-A Mirrored Life by Rabisankar Bal Tr by Arunava Sinha
+A Mirrored Life by Rabisankar Bal & Arunava Sinha

 I am not sure if I am more impressed by the translations of Arunava Sinha or his choice of books that he chooses to translate.
-This is the second book of the writer-translator duo of Rabisankar Bal and Arunava Sinha I am reading – first being Dozakhnama.
-Bal has a brilliant knack for re-creating lives of the poets, authors and travelers from different times.
+A Mirrored Life is the second book of the writer-translator duo of Rabisankar Bal and Arunava Sinha I am reading – first being Dozakhnama.
+Bal has a brilliant knack for recreating lives of the poets, authors, and travelers from different times.
 And make them meet in his fictional setting – while juxtaposing their philosophies.
 It is brilliant to see them talking and exchanging notes and reflecting on each other’s times.
 In this book he makes Rumi – whom he calls Maulana throughout the book, meet Ibn Batuta – the traveler.

 Then there are analogies – something like the Sakhis of Kabir that leave a visual in your mind even if you forget the story e.g. The fire in the oven blackens everything at first, then reddens them, and finally whites – this he uses to explain the ways of the God.
 Or this – The more the clouds weep, the more it rains, and the more the gardens smile’.
 Interspersed with poetry – language adds a ‘Makhmali’ texture to the text and you just keep savoring it.